Filippi syndrome

-Filippi syndrome, also known as Syndactyly Type I with Microcephaly and Mental Retardation, is a very rare autosomal recessive genetic disease.
+Filippi syndrome, also known as Syndactyly Type I with Microcephaly and Intellectual Disability, is a very rare autosomal recessive genetic disease.
 Only a very limited number of cases have been reported to date.
 Filippi Syndrome is associated with diverse symptoms of varying severity across affected individuals, for example malformation of digits, craniofacial abnormalities, intellectual disability, and growth retardation.
 The diagnosis of Filippi Syndrome can be done through clinical observation, radiography, and genetic testing.
 Filippi Syndrome cannot be cured directly as of 2022, hence the main focus of treatments is on tackling the symptoms observed on affected individuals.
 It was first reported in 1985.

 Signs and symptoms

 The symptoms of Filippi Syndrome can be congenital (apparent as an infant).
 The occurrence and severity of such symptoms are variable across affected individuals.
 The progression of symptoms over one's lifetime has not been thoroughly studied due to the small number of people with Filippi Syndrome globally.